 Welcome File List in Servlet

 In this article, I am going to discuss the Welcome File List in Java Servlet Application.
 Please read our previous article where we discussed WAR File in Java Application.
+At the end of this article, you will understand the following pointers.

 In general, all together in the online applications some pages like login pages, index pages, home pages are the primary pages.
 In the above context, to access the primary pages we’ve to specify the respective HTML page name or JSP page name as resource name in the URL even though they’re common for each and every user.